The small print

 - The Specialist Teacher will have the responsibility of deciding what types of work is appropriate for each child in collaboration with school staff or parents / carers.

 - The Specialist Teacher will arrive punctually for planned visits, informing the client of any unavoidable delay.

-- AuTC will provide any written record arising from the client visit within two working weeks.
+- AuTC will provide any written record arising from the client visit two working weeks.
 If the work is going to take longer than two weeks, this will be discussed with the client.
 Any contact notes or other record of sessions between a specialist and a client will be kept.
 If protection issues apply we will keep for 25 years.
 Otherwise we will keep for 6 years then review for remaining issues before disposal.

 - The Specialist Teacher will agree a mutually convenient time to conduct the work e.g. during the school day, after school, before school, or weekends.

 - Neither party shall be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control; including but not limited to ‘acts of God’, and the Autism Teaching Company shall be entitled to a reasonable extension of its obligation.